Ranking genetic factors related to age-related maculardegeneration by variable selection confidence sets: Introduction

-The idea of frequentist confidence sets for variable selection has been recently explored by \cite{ferrari15} in the context of linear regression models.
-Here, we extend that approach in the context of GLMs to analyze the AMD case-control genotype data.
-Previously, \cite{Hansen11} proposed model confidence sets building upon step-down methods for multiple hypothesis testing (e.g., see \cite{lehmann06}).
-Differently from their approach we focus specifically on LRT for GLMs in order to approximate coverage probability for the globally optimal model, which is difficult to obtain when starting from an arbitrary list of models as in \cite{Hansen11}.
+\cite{ferrari15} develop a procedure to construct variable selection confidence sets for regression models by F-testing and study its properties. \cite{zheng2018model} extend this methodology in the context of general likelihood functions.
+Previously, \cite{Hansen11} propose the model confidence sets building upon step-down methods for multiple hypothesis testing (e.g., see \cite{lehmann06}).
+Differently from their approach we focus specifically on LRT for GLMs in order to obtain an asymptotic coverage probability for the globally optimal model, which is difficult to obtain when starting from an arbitrary list of models as in \cite{Hansen11}.
+In treatment regimes (DTR), one rule is typically selected for each stage of patient treatment.
+Instead of trying to find a single optimal DTR, \cite{wu2016set} construct a set of DTRs such that the optimal DTR is contained in such a set with a desired probability.

+In this paper, we apply the methods in \cite{zheng2018model} in the context of the logistic regression model to analyze the AMD case-control genotype data.
+The empirical findings in this paper and new simulation results confirm our previous theoretical results.
+Further, in this paper we also explore a new way to combine the most parsimonious models in the VSCS.
+Stable ranks for SNPs combinations in relation to AMD and a central model in our VSCS is obtained by combining SNP predictors appearing with relatively high frequency in the most parsimonious VSCS models -- the so-called lower boundary models (LBMs).

+A popular approach for assessing model uncertainty is Bayesian model averaging (BMA), which places prior distributions on the parameters along with a prior over model space (e.g., see \cite{bondell2012consistent} and references therein).
+While both BMA and VSCS methodologies enable one to assess the model uncertainty and variable importance, currently we do not have a well-developed frequentist equivalent to BMA.
+The two methods carry out model uncertainty evaluation using fundamentally different conceptual frameworks.
+Whilst our approach does not require any prior information and relies entirely on frequentist arguments, BMA requires the availability of a suitable prior distribution on the model space, which is often hard to obtain.
+Thus, the proposed VSCS methodology fills the missing gap in this literature by providing a frequentist solution to the model uncertainty problem and it is not meant to compete directly with the Bayesian approach.

 The rest of the paper is organized as follows.
 In Section 2, we present the main VSCS methodology for generalized linear models, discuss the notion of lower boundary models (LBMs) and introduce natural statistics based on the VSCS to rank predictors' inclusion importance.
 In the same section, we propose a model-combining strategy to obtain a single representative model based on the inclusion importance ranks of predictors.
 In Section 3, we study the finite sample properties of our methods using simulated genotype data.
 In Section 4, we apply the new methodology and study the AMD Gene Consortium case-control genotype data.
 In Section 5, we conclude and give final remarks.